| By Ryan Allis The goal of all marketing

 email marketing campaign in place.
 This process is reviewed

+below.
 1. Start using

 a permission-based email marketing software that allows